leomlck/renal_transplant_imaging_survival/README.md

 # Survival Analysis from renal transplants imaging features

+Assuming you have your best imaging features you want to perform survival analysis with (for example obtained with github.com/leomlck/renal_transplant_imaging).

 ## Usage

 Cross-validate your Cox model on your main data features (identified by *model*, *mod*, *exam* and *pretraining* arguments) and test on the '_external' features with: